biell/alti-server/README.md

     If that cannot be done properly, the game type can be set via this mechanism.

+  * **/set roundTime [#]**<br>
+    Set the round time for this map in seconds.
+This value must be less than an hour, and only works if the server is configured to time maps of this mode.

   * **/set intro [text ...]**<br>
     Store text to be displayed at the loading of a map, and to new players when they join.
 This is intended to help players figure out what to